 The body does not react well to stress.
 Emotional stress may affect physical function, including sexual desire and performance.
 Realizing what underlying stressors may exist is the first step in treatment.
-Self-help may work but some people may need to visit a counselor or doctor.
+Self-help may work but some people may need to visit a counselor and/or a doctor.

 Sexual desire requires two to tango.
 Both partners need to feel connected and women especially need the feeling of being close.
 Poor communications, a sense of betrayal, lack of trust, and repeated fighting and criticism may create a relationship that lacks closeness and intimacy.
 Counseling may be the answer if couples find that the issues are too tough to resolve on their own.